casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ## Method 2 - Querying the Contract

 The second way to check token ownership is to examine the NFT contract.
-To proceed, we first need the contract hash.
+To proceed, start with the contract hash.

 <div align="center">
 <img src="../assets/the-nft-contract-hash.png" alt="Accessing the NFT Contract Hash" width="500"/>
 </div>

-The NFT contract should have a `page_table` NamedKey, which is the seed URef for the "page_table" dictionary.
-Using this dictionary and the account hash (without the "account-hash-" prefix), we can find the pages tracking tokens owned by the account specified.
+The NFT contract should have a "page_table" NamedKey, which is the seed URef for the "page_table" dictionary.
+Use this dictionary and the account hash (without the "account-hash-" prefix) to find the pages tracking tokens owned by the account specified.

 <div align="center">
 <img src="../assets/page-table-dictionary.png" alt="The page_table Dictionary" width="500"/>